 BJP may create history in West Bengal, leading in around 15 seats

-Kolkata, May 23: The BJP which did not have a major presence West Bengal, considered a TMC bastion, is leading in over 15 Lok Sabha seats, as per latest updates.
+Kolkata, May 23: The BJP which did not have a major presence in West Bengal, considered a TMC bastion, is leading in over 15 Lok Sabha seats, as per latest updates.
 The TMC is also leading in around 15-16 seats, as of 10 am on May 23.

 The significance of this development is that in 2014, the TMC had won 34 of the 42 seats in West Bengal and the BJP could win just 2 seats - Asansol and Darjeeling.
-The BJP's better than before performance was expected as the saffron party had gained almost 10% in terms of vote share in 2014, as compared to 2009.
+The BJP's better than before performance was expected as the saffron party had gained almost 10 per cent in terms of vote share in 2014, as compared to 2009.

 Explainer: All you need to know about vote counting